 7.6.1.4 via pointer to rule signalling and MG-remotely stored rules

-The MGC enforces packet inspection by referring correspondent DPI policy rules via the ptr property.
+The MGC enforces packet inspection by referring to the corresponding DPI policy rules via the ptr property.

 7.6.1.5 Parallel usage of explict and pointer based rule signalling

-The MGC may use both methods in parallel, taken into account possible rule interactions.
+The MGC may use both methods in parallel, taking into account possible rule interactions.

 7.6.2 Unsuccessful packet inspection process

 The enforcement of policy rules for packet inspection might be principally not successful.
-The base package provides not any means for detailed feedbacks and diagnosis support.
+For example: the MG may not be able to parse or apply the rules indicated via the ptr and/or cfr properties.
+The base package does not provide any means for detailed feedback and diagnosis support.
 The MG should rather reply with existing H.248 error codes.

 Applications with requirements for more detailed feedback information from the packet inspection process should additionally use the inspection rule operational package (see next clause 8).